d2cio/docs/docs/platform/balancing.md

 ![Load balancing - choose a mode](../img/balancing_editing_new_config_2.png)

-If you need HTTPS, you may an add own certificate or use free automatically updated certificates provided by [Let's Encrypt](https://letsencrypt.org/).
+If you need HTTPS, you cad add an own certificate or use free automatically updated certificates provided by [Let's Encrypt](https://letsencrypt.org/).

 Click **Update service**.